Igor-security/linux/Documentation/core-api/pmalloc.rst

    :c::func:`pmalloc_protect_pool`

+#. [optional] modify the pool, if it was created as rewritable

+   :c::func:`pmalloc_rare_write`

-#. iterate over the last 2 points as needed
+#. iterate over the last 3 points as needed

 #. [optional] destroy the pool